-To verify whether or not plasma ignition in the FPC represented a risk during the plasma processing in a cryomodule, a test on a 9-cell LCLS-II cavity was carried out: a variable coupler was installed on the cavity, with identical antenna tip design and coupling to the cavity as the production FPC for cryomodule operation.
+To verify whether plasma ignition in the FPC represented a risk during plasma processing in a cryomodule, an experiment was carried out on a 9-cell cavity on a test bench: a variable coupler was installed on the cavity, with identical antenna tip design and coupling to the cavity as the production FPC for cryomodule operation.
 The cavity was then plasma processed following the standard procedure.
-The results of this test were encouraging since plasma ignition in the coupler volume was not observed.
-In addition, after the test both the input HOM antenna and the FPC were optically inspected withouth showing any kind of damage or discoloration.
+The results of this test were encouraging because plasma ignition in the coupler volume was not observed.
+In addition, after the test, both the input HOM antenna and the FPC were optically inspected and found to be free of any kind of damage or discoloration.

-Lastly, in order to minimize the pressure fluctuations along the beamline vacuum portion of the cryomodule, a new vacuum cart was assembled and tested on a single cavity prior to plasma processing the vCM.
+Last, to minimize the pressure fluctuations along the beamline vacuum portion of the cryomodule, a new vacuum cart was assembled and tested on a single cavity prior to plasma processing the vCM.